ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 \begin{setup} For an input depth image, a hash map maps the unprojected point coordinates to the active indices as described in Setup~\ref{setup:voxelblock}, and the capacity of a hash map is typically $10^5$ to $10^6$, with $10^2$ to $10^3$ valid entries:

 \end{setup}

 In the modularized design, we first introduce a double hash map structure for voxel block allocation and TSDF estimation.
 Voxel block allocation identifies points from $\{D^j\}$ as surfaces and computes coordinates with Eq.~\ref{equ:block-coordinate}.
 Intuitively, they can be directly inserted to the \emph{global} hash map described in Setup~\ref{setup:voxelblock}.
-This is achievable in an ad hoc implementation where the core of the hash map is modified at the kernel code level, and \emph{unsafe} insertion is allowed~\cite{niessner2013real,prisacariu2017infinitam}.
-However, in a modularized setup, this could lead to problems.
+This is achievable in an ad hoc implementation where the core of the hash map is modified at the device code level, and \emph{unsafe} insertion is allowed~\cite{niessner2013real,prisacariu2017infinitam}.
+However, in a modularized and \emph{safe} setup, this could lead to problems.
 A VGA resolution depth input contains $640 \times 320 \approx 3 \times 10^5$ points and easily exceeds the empirical \emph{global} hash map capacity.
 As we have mentioned, rehashing will be triggered under such circumstances, which is both time and memory consuming, especially for a hash map with memory-demanding voxel blocks as values.

 To address this issue without changing the low-level implementation and sacrificing safety, we introduce a second hash map, the \emph{local} hash map from Setup~\ref{setup:local}.
-This hash map is similar to that used in \emph{voxelization} as it maps 3D coordinates unprojected from depths at the voxel block precision to an integer index.
-With this setup, a larger capacity of input is acceptable, as the \emph{local} hash map is lightweight and can be cleared or constructed from scratch per iteration.
+This hash map is similar to the one used in \emph{voxelization}: it maps discretized 3D coordinates unprojected from depths to integer indices.
+With this setup, a larger input capacity is acceptable, as the \emph{local} hash map is lightweight and can be cleared or constructed from scratch per iteration.

-There are two main benefits to using a \emph{local} hash map: it converts the input from the $10^5$ raw point scale to the $10^3$ voxel block scale, which is safe for the \emph{global} hash map without rehashing; as a byproduct, it keeps track of the active voxel blocks for the current frame $j$, which can be directly used in the following integration and ray casting.
-The local and global hash maps can be linked through in-place value modification, where a query of coordinate in the local map is redirected to the global map.
+There are two main benefits to using a \emph{local} hash map: it converts the input from the $10^5$ raw point scale to the $10^3$ voxel block scale, which is safe for the \emph{global} hash map without rehashing; as a byproduct, it keeps track of the active voxel blocks for the current frame $j$, which can be directly used in the following TSDF integration and ray casting.
+The local and global hash maps can be connected through indices, where a query of coordinate in the local map is redirected to the global map in-place.
 Fig.~\ref{fig:app-integration-illustration} shows the roles of the two hash maps.
-Algorithm~\ref{alg:double-hash-map} details the construction and interaction between the two hash maps.
+Listing~\ref{alg:double-hash-map} details the construction and interaction between the two hash maps.